Choosing your science fair topic

 The answer to that question will be much more specific because the question was more specific.

 So before you decide on a science fair topic, make sure that it is as specific as possible.
-It will make things easier in the long run, and probably mean the difference between a science fair topic idea that impresses the judges, and one that doesn't make it to the next level of competition.
+That will make everything easier for you.
+It may also make the difference between a science fair topic idea that impresses the judges, and one that doesn't take you to the next level of competition.

-The next step is to design your project and plan the experiment so that we can address the specific science fair project topic you've worked so hard to formulate.
+So, what's the next step?
+It's time to design your project and plan the experiment so that we can address the question you've worked so hard to formulate.